drug-design/course/docs/chapters/conformational-analysis-examples.md

 #### Cis

-The two conformations are equally populated.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/cis-e7acd08d'><i class='fa fa-play' aria-hidden='true'></i></button>The two conformations are equally populated.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/snap_v1_b6_4_6_3.png){: loading=lazy }

 ### Trans 1,3-Di-t-Butyl-Cyclohexane

-The two chair conformations of trans 1,3-di-t-butylcyclohexane cannot escape having one t-butyl in the axial orientation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/trans-13-di-t-butyl-cyclohexane-3c282c33'><i class='fa fa-play' aria-hidden='true'></i></button>The two chair conformations of trans 1,3-di-t-butylcyclohexane cannot escape having one t-butyl in the axial orientation.
 In this case the boat conformation is preferred to the chair, with a difference of energy of about 1.5 kJ/mol.
 *[nce]: New Chemical Entity: a compound not previously described.